qrzn23/min/magick/content.md

 [^15] See “The Soldier and the Hunchback" Equinox I, i.
 The apparatus of human reason is simply one particular System of coordinating impressions; its structure is determined by the course of the évolution of the species.
 It is no more absolute than the évolution of the species.
 It is no more absolute than the mechanism of our muscles is a complété type wherewith ali other Systems of transmitting Force must conform.

 [^16] Long since writing the above, an even grosser imbecility bas been perpetrated.
 One who ought to hâve known better tried to improve the Tree of Life by turning the Serpent of Wisdom upside down!
 Yet he could not even make his scheme symmetrical: bis little remaining good sense revolted at the suprême atrocities.
 Yet be succeeded in reducing the whole Magical Alphabet to nonsense, and shewing that he had never understood its real meaning.
 The absurdity of any such disturbance of the arrangement of the Paths is évident to any sober student from such examples as the following.
 Binah, the Supernal Understanding, is connected with Tiphereth, the Human Consciousness, by Zain, Gemini, the Oracles of the Gods, or the Intuition.
 That is, the attribution represents a psychological fact: to replace it by The Devil is either humour or plain idiocy.
 Again, the card ‘Fortitude”, Leo, balances Majesty and Mercy with Strength and Severity: what sense is there in putting “Death”, the Scorpion, in its stead ?
 There are twenty other mistakes in the new wonderful illuminated-from-on-high attribution; the student can therefore be sure of twenty more laughs if he cares to study it.

+[^17] Equally, of course, we hâve no means of knowing what we really are.
+We are limited to symbols.
+And it is certain that ail our sense-perceptions give only partial aspects of their objects.
+Sight, for instance, tells us very little about solidity, weight, composition, electrical character, thermal conductivity, etc., etc. It says nothing at ail about the very existence of such vitally important ideas as Heat, Hardness, and so on.
+The impression which the mind combines from the senses can never claim to be accurate or complété.
+We hâve indeed learnt that nothing is fn itself what it seems to be to us.

+[^18]He is this only by définition.
+The universe may contain an infinité variety of worlds inaccessible to human apprehension.
+Yet, for this very reason, they do not exist for the purposes of the argument.
+Man has, how- ever, some instruments of knowledge; we may, therefore, define the Macrocosm as the totality of things possible to his perception.
+As évolution deve- lops those instruments, the Macrocosm and the Microcosm extend; but they always maintain their mutual relation.
+Neither can possess any meaning except in terrns o£ the other.
+Our ^d^^veries^ are exactly as much of ourselves as they are of Nature.
+America and Electricity did, in a sense, exist before we were aware of them; but they are even now no more than incomplète ideas, expressed in symbolic terrns of a sériés of relations between two sets of inscrutable phenomena.

+[^19]Knowledge is, moreover, an impossible conception.
+Ali propositions corne ultimately back to “A is A”.

+[^20]See the “Book of the Sacred Magic of Abramelin the Mage”; and Liber 418, 8th Aethyr, Liber Samekh; see Appendix 3.

+[^21]The différence between these operations is more of theoreticaî than of practical importance.

+[^22]There are much deeper considérations in which it appears that “Everything that is, is right”.
+They are set forth elsewhere; we can only summarise them here by saying that the survîval of the frttest is their upshot.

+[^23]The ideaî method of doing this is given in Liber 913 (Equinox VII).
+See also Liber CXI Aleph.